 4. More Video Ads – But Shorter

 When it comes to social, video reigns supreme.
 Four times as many customers prefer to watch a video about a topic than read about it, but two-thirds also say that they prefer video that’s under 60 seconds.
-Smart marketers are taking note, creating more and more shot, snappy, native videos for social that autoplay as users scroll through.
+Smart marketers are taking note, creating more and more short, snappy, native videos for social that autoplay as users scroll through.

 Facebook responded by introducing a new 6-second video ad format, the length their internal metrics have identified as optimal, to help brands get messages across at lightning speed.
 YouTube, too, has been challenging advertisers and creatives to come up with super-short films in 6 seconds, with the best premiered at Sundance.